 Desmear The removal of friction-melted resin and drilling debris from a hole wall.

-DFA Design for assembly (DFA) is a process by which products are designed with ease of PCB assembly and box assembly in mind.
-If a product contains fewer parts it will take less time to assemble,thereby reducing assembly costs.
-In addition, if the parts are provided with features which make it easier to grasp, move, orient and insert them, this will also reduce assembly time and assembly costs.
+DFA Design for assembly (DFA) is a process by which products are designed with the ease of PCB assembly and box assembly in mind.
+If a product contains fewer parts it will take less time to assemble, thereby reducing assembly costs.
+In addition, if the parts are provided with features that make it easier to grasp, move, orient, and insert them, this will also reduce assembly time and assembly costs.
 The reduction of the number of parts in an assembly has the added benefit of generally reducing the total cost of parts in the assembly.
 This is usually where the major cost…

 Dielectric An insulating medium that occupies the region between two conductors.

 Dielectric Constant The relative permittivity of a dielectric material, shorten to Dk, or Er.
 DK (/Er) constant determines the speed at which an electrical signal will travel in a dielectric material.
 Signal propagation speed is expressed relative to the speed of light in a vacuum, which is roughly 3.0x1010cm/c.
 The dielectric constant of a hard vacuum (space) is defined as 1.00.
-Higher dielectric constants will result in slower signal propagation speed.
-Dielectric constant decreases slightly when frequency increasing.
-Take ITEQ IT-180A as expample.
+Higher dielectric constants will result in a slower signal propagation speed.
+The dielectric constant decreases slightly when frequency increases.
+Take ITEQ IT-180A as an example.
 DK=4.4@1GHZ, 4.3@2GHZ, 4.1@5GHZ, 4.1@10GHZ.

-Differential Signal A method of signal transmission through two traces which always have opposite states.
-The signal data is the polarity difference between the traces in printed circuit board.
+Differential Signal A method of signal transmission through two traces that always have opposite states.
+The signal data is the polarity difference between the traces in the printed circuit board.